5 Digestive Disorders that Can Cause Weight Gain

 Its principal cause is consuming too many calories in your diet, but it can also be caused by a sedentary lifestyle, hormonal changes, and metabolic difficulties.

-In fact, some patients suffer from this condition because their digestive system does not function correctly.
-This is because its responsibilities are essential for correctly breaking down fats and absorbing nutrients.
+In fact, some patients suffer from this condition because their digestive system doesn’t function correctly.
+This is because its functions are essential for breaking down fats and absorbing nutrients.

 For this reason, although you should always look at your diet first, you have to consider that a digestive disorder may be responsible.

-We want to take this opportunity to share the 5 principal disorders so that you can identify them and take the respective measures.
+We want to take this opportunity to share 5 digestive disorders that can cause weight gain so that you can identify them and take respective measures.

-Its relationship with weight gain comes from the anxiety that we get from food since some foods temporarily calm the symptoms.
+Its relationship with weight gain comes from the anxiety that we get from food since some foods temporarily relieve symptoms.

 While small portions usually don’t pose a threat, once the food is digested, the symptoms persist and the desire to eat reappears.

-- Avoid eating fatty or irritating foods because they will not help the problem, they will just make it worse.
+- Avoid eating fatty or irritating foods because they’ll just worsen the problem.

 Ulcers, lesions that usually appear in the lining of the stomach or the small intestine, are the most common consequence of excessive acid production.